Simponic/JobFindr/docs/Testing.md

 edge cases and program correctness (handling data).

 As an example, when testing the worker assignments a system test was included in an automated script to find a worker, a job, and an availability.
-This test in [backend/jobs/management/commands/testavailability.py)(../backend/jobs/management/commands/testavailability.py] tested several components of the system; the production database, that workers can exist, that jobs can exist, and that workers can correctly be assigned jobs.
+This system test tested several components of the system; the production database, that workers can exist, that jobs can exist, and that workers can correctly be assigned jobs.
 This is different from a unit test because it does not check a single module or independent module, rather it attempts to show that several moving parts of the system are working correctly.